johncky/QFNtools/README.md

 ## Methods:
 ### \_\_init\_\_(_risk\_measure_, _alpha_) :
 **risk_measure**:
-one of "sd", "var", "cvar". choose the risk measure to minimize for target mean return. (note: var is NOT coherent risk measure)
+one of "sd", "entropy", "var", "cvar". choose the risk measure to minimize for target mean return. (note: var is NOT coherent risk measure)

 **alpha**:
 percentile for "cvar" and "var" calculations

+**entropy_bins**:
+no of bins for calculating entropy,  default = sqrt(n/5)

 ### fit(_df_, _wbnd_, _mu\_range_) :